presentium/infra/README.md

 The `production` branch is the one that will be applied when modified.

-The default branch therefore is `dev`, and the `production` branch is protected.
+The default branch therefore is `main`, and the `production` branch is protected.
-When an infrastructure change is ready to be deployed, a pull request should be made from `dev` to `production`.
+When an infrastructure change is ready to be deployed, a pull request should be made from `main` to `production`.

 ## Contributing